icarus-initiative/organization_core/README.md

 # Icarus Initiative

-- Document version 1.0 (2021-8-14)
+- Document version 1.1 (2021-8-28)

 - The about document explains all about the initiative.
-- The public version does have the `README.md` and the following file.
+- The `README.md` is the entry point for this repo.
-  - Curated resources are published in `resources.md`.
-- The public version does not have these purposely omitted files.
-  - Expeditions are published on `expeditions.md` on a private repository.
+  - Expeditions are published on `expeditions.md`.
-  - Squadrons are published on `squadrons.md` on a private repository.
+  - Squadrons are published on `squadrons.md`.
+  - Resources are published in `resources.md`.

 ---